Yesterday a marketing campaign almost broke my mouse.

 The user experience is different for every page

-Countless landing page design elements — from colors ands to words and layouts — affect the way people experience your landing page.
+Countless post-click landing page design elements — from colors and shapes to words and layouts — affect the way people experience your post-click landing page.

 The best way to determine their impact on your conversion rate is by testing to see how people behave on your page specifically.
 And remember: The way visitors use your page today may not be the way they use it tomorrow.
 So never stop testing.